Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku Era r32.23
+- Added a runes menu: Core > Options > Runes.
+Select a rune and the Engrave submenu entry.
+That will highlight your mouse cursor with the engraving spell.
+Then do a left click on an appropiate item in your bags or character inventory to engrave that item.
+Just as with Enchanting.
+- Added rune skills/spells to the F11 action bar config menu: Core > Action Bars > Action bar > Action button x > Runes.
+That menu has only spells if you are wearing engraved items that do provide spells/abilities.
+- Added known Season of Discovery items, npcs, spells, etc. to the databases

 ## Changes in WoW Menu ERA r4.5
 - Updated the realms list for Season of Discovery.